Italy's Tounesi gets 12-match ban for biting

 "The committee concluded the player bit a Japanese player which merited a red card," a World Rugby statement read.

 Italy are seeking to continue their best-ever run at a women's Rugby World Cup.
-They eat USA and Japan in Pool B to qualify for the quarter-finals, ensuring a top eight finish at the tournament for the first time.
+They beat USA and Japan in Pool B to qualify for the quarter-finals, ensuring a top eight finish at the tournament for the first time.

 They face France at Whangarei on Saturday, with the winner facing hosts New Zealand or Wales at Eden Park in the semi-finals.